Iraq national football team: 2026 FIFA World Cup: Return to the World Cup after forty years

 During the second round of World Cup qualification, Iraq was placed in Group F alongside Vietnam, the Philippines, and Indonesia.
-The team had an impressive run, securing four consecutive wins—including victories over Indonesia, Vietnam, and two wins against the Philippines.
-These results saw Iraq advance to the next round and qualify for the 2027 AFC Asian Cup.
+The team had an impressive run, winning all six matches, securing qualification to the next round and for the 2027 AFC Asian Cup.
 In the third round of qualification, Iraq was drawn into Group B, which included South Korea, Jordan, Palestine, Oman, and Kuwait.
-However, despite their earlier momentum, Iraq struggled with inconsistency, recording a mix of narrow wins, draws, and key losses.
+However, despite early momentum, Iraq struggled to maintain consistency.
 Following a 2–1 defeat to Palestine on 27 March 2025, the Iraq Football Association (IFA) held an urgent meeting and unanimously decided to dismiss Casas and his coaching staff.
 His contract was officially terminated on 15 April 2025.